 2. From all the clubs she played for, she only received an allowance.
-Her first salary came from São Paulo F. C., on the occasion of the Paulistano 1997.
+Her first salary came from São Paulo F. C., the Paulistano 1997.
 That year she managed to buy her first car.

 1. Goalkeeper of two Brazilian teams, soccer and handball.
 She was South American champion for both.

 2. She played until the age of 44 at C. R. Vasco da Gama, when she decided to stop because of severe pain in her hip.

 Maria Aparecida de Souza Dias – Cidinha (1999 Cup)

 1. São Paulo and Brazil Cup champion in 1997 by São Paulo F. C.

 Maria Lúcia Alves Feitosa – Lucia Feitosa (1991 Cup)

 1. First Brazilian to transfer to a European club, when she was hired in 1987 by A. C. F. Trani 80, from Italy.